whtcorpsinc/einsteindb-prod/lenin/README.md

 ## Overview
 ### Very briefly
 Lenin will synchronize a local EinsteinDB database against a remote server, modifying local state if necessary, and uploading changes to the server if necessary.
-Schema additions are allowed (adding vocabulary).
-Schema mutations are currently not implemented (changing vocabulary).
-EinsteinDB's embedded schema must be the same on all participating clients (i.e. embedded schema alterations are unsupported).
+SchemaReplicant additions are allowed (adding vocabulary).
+SchemaReplicant mutations are currently not implemented (changing vocabulary).
+EinsteinDB's embedded schemaReplicant must be the same on all participating clients (i.e. embedded schemaReplicant alterations are unsupported).

 **Basic example:**